19hundreds/risks-workflow/01_introduction.md

 The implications on freedom frighten me.

 This is my trigger.
 It has pushed me to investigate solutions and R.I.S.K.S. sums up part of what I've learned along the road.

+# What to expect from implementing R.I.S.K.S.

+Setting up RISKS results in:

+* an encrypted sdcard configured for hosting private keys
+* an isolated qube (virtual machine) configured for:
+    * managing GPG configurations for multiple identities
+    * managing SSH configurations for multiple identities
+    * managing encryped filesystems (embedded in a file) for multiple identities
+    * providing a secure access to GPG and SSH from other qubes
+* a set of scripts to manage the workflow comfortably
+* disaster recovery and backup procedures

 # Disclaimer